CameronFen/HugoWebsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:  I work at the intersection of machine learning and macroeconomics.
-I'm especially interested in using the tools of deep learning to improve forecasting as well as macroeconometric modelling.
+I'm especially interested in using the tools of deep learning to improve forecasting as well as macroeconometric modeling.
+If you are a non-profit in need of data work, feel free to contact me and, if I'm able, I'm happy to donate my time.

 interests:
 - Machine Learning
 - Macroeconomics
 - Time Series
 - Bayesian Econometrics
-- Dynamic Modelling
+- Dynamic Modeling

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons